 The last meeting of the SARI National Committee took place in June 2011.
-With the advent of the RCPI Health Services Executive (HSE) clinical programme on healthcare-associated infection and antimicrobial resistance, the committee agreed to complete its work and hand over its functions to a new committee.
-A new national committee was established in September 2011 under RCPI governance; the RCPI Clinical Advisory Group on Healthcare-associated Infection.
-This committee has taken over the functions of the SARI National Committee and all SARI working groups and subcommittees have become subcommittees of this group.
+With the advent of the National Clinical Programme for the Prevention of Healthcare-associated Infection (HCAI) and Antimicrobial Resistance (AMR), the committee agreed to complete its work and hand over its functions to the clinical programme.
+A new national committee was established in September 2011; the RCPI Clinical Advisory Group on HCAI and AMR.
+This committee has taken over the functions of the SARI National Committee and all SARI working groups and subcommittees became subcommittees of this group.

 Information on the National Clinical Programme is available here